paul-mccormack/BicepDeploymentStacks/README.md

 * Require Azure Storage Account Secure transfer Encryption<br/>
 * Deny resource types<br/>

 The stack will be deployed at the top level Management Group to ensure all current and future subscriptions are covered by the policies.
-Unfortunately this is where one of the deny assignment limitations impacts my plan.
+Unfortunately this is where one of the deny assignment limitations has an effect.

 "Deny-assignments aren't supported at the management group scope.
 However, they're supported in a management group stack if the deployment is pointed at the subscription scope."